 We will specifically look at the A111.
 You would be forgiven for not being too well acquainted with it: few bought it back when it was made (1969-1972) and it has largely fallen off the radar since.
 But I’m guessing some of you may feel the same about Autobianchi as a whole.
 Let’s rewind to them 1900s for a bit.

 Actually, let’s even go further to the founding of Edoardo Bianchi’s bicycle workshop in 1885.
 The first Bianchi motorcycle came out of the Milan works in 1897, followed two years later by the first motorcar and soon by trucks.
 While Fiat always produced the most cars in Italy, Bianchi sometimes beat Lancia to the second spot in the ‘20s.

-The first cars started coming out of Desio in 1958.
+The first cars started coming out of Desio in early 1958.
 Autobianchi’s debut was a rousing success, as Italians were feeling the full effects of the post-war boom.
 Exports soon grew, as the appetite of the European consumers started to demand a bit more luxury in the low end of the market.
 The automaker responded by unveiling a convertible and a four-seater in 1959, soon joined by a (tiny) wagon and delivery sedan.